-But the LORD said to Joshua, “Do not be afraid because of them, for tomorrow about this time I will deliver all of them slain before Israel.
+But the Lord said to Joshua, “Do not be afraid because of them, for tomorrow about this time I will deliver all of them slain before Israel.
 You shall hamstring their horses and burn their chariots with fire.”

 3. (7-9) Joshua attacks the northern armies, and they are defeated.

 So Joshua and all the people of war with him came against them suddenly by the waters of Merom, and they attacked them.
-And the LORD delivered them into the hand of Israel, who defeated them and chased them to Greater Sidon, to the Brook Misrephoth, and to the Valley of Mizpah eastward; they attacked them until they left none of them remaining.
-So Joshua did to them as the LORD had told him: he hamstrung their horses and burned their chariots with fire.
+And the Lord delivered them into the hand of Israel, who defeated them and chased them to Greater Sidon, to the Brook Misrephoth, and to the Valley of Mizpah eastward; they attacked them until they left none of them remaining.
+So Joshua did to them as the Lord had told him: he hamstrung their horses and burned their chariots with fire.

 4. (10-15) The defeat of Hazor, the head of the northern Canaanite kingdoms.

 So all the cities of those kings, and all their kings, Joshua took and struck with the edge of the sword.
-He utterly destroyed them, as Moses the servant of the LORD had commanded.
+He utterly destroyed them, as Moses the servant of the Lord had commanded.
 But as for the cities that stood on their mounds, Israel burned none of them, except Hazor only, which Joshua burned.
 And all the spoil of these cities and the livestock, the children of Israel took as booty for themselves; but they struck every man with the edge of the sword until they had destroyed them, and they left none breathing.
-As the LORD had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
-He left nothing undone of all that the LORD had commanded Moses.
+As the Lord had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
+He left nothing undone of all that the Lord had commanded Moses.

 a.
-They struck all the people who were in it with the edge of the sword, utterly destroying them.
-There was none left breathing: The staggering completeness of the destruction (especially in human terms) shows us the completeness of God’s judgment, Israel’s obedience, and the depravity of the Canaanites.
+They struck all the people who were in it with the edge of the sword, utterly destroying them: The staggering completeness of the destruction (especially in human terms) shows us the completeness of God’s judgment, of Israel’s obedience, and of the depravity of the Canaanites.

-B. Israel is secure in Canaan.
+B. Israel’s secure place in Canaan.

 1. (16-20) Complete victory over Canaan, over north and south.

-Thus Joshua took all this land: the mountain country, all the South, all the land of Goshen, the lowland, and the Jordan plain; the mountains of Israel and its lowlands, from Mount Halak and the ascent to Seir, even as far as Baal Gad in the Valley of Lebanon below Mount Hermon.
+Thus Joshua took all this land: the mountain country, all the South, all the land of Goshen, the lowland, and the Jordan plain—the mountains of Israel and its lowlands, from Mount Halak and the ascent to Seir, even as far as Baal Gad in the Valley of Lebanon below Mount Hermon.
 He captured all their kings, and struck them down and killed them.
 Joshua made war a long time with all those kings.
 There was not a city that made peace with the children of Israel, except the Hivites, the inhabitants of Gibeon.
 All the others they took in battle.
-For it was of the LORD to harden their hearts, that they should come against Israel in battle, that He might utterly destroy them, and that they might receive no mercy, but that He might destroy them, as the LORD had commanded Moses.
+For it was of the Lord to harden their hearts, that they should come against Israel in battle, that He might utterly destroy them, and that they might receive no mercy, but that He might destroy them, as the Lord had commanded Moses.